-New web tool makes working with glycan sugars a lot sweeterJuly 11th, 2014 in Medical research /
+New web tool makes working with glycan sugars a lot sweeterJuly 11, 2014 in Medicine & Health / Medical research

 When researchers at the National Institute of Standards and Technology (NIST) need a special tool to do their work more effectively, they often prove that necessity is truly the mother of invention.
 Such was the case recently for M. Lorna De Leoz and Stephen Stein, NIST chemists working in the growing specialization of glycomics.
 Glycomics is the study of the abundant, often-branched sugar chains called glycans that are attached to proteins and lipids and influence cellular processes, including immunity, protein folding and, sometimes, changes associated with cancer.